kata198/AdvancedHTMLParser/README.rst

 some of these include:

-    appendText              -  Append text to this element
+	appendText              \-  Append text to this element

-    appendChild             -  Append a child to this element
+	appendChild             \-  Append a child to this element

-    removeChild             -  Removes a child
+	removeChild             \-  Removes a child

-	removeText              -  Removes first occurance of some text from any text nodes
+	removeText              \-  Removes first occurance of some text from any text nodes

-	removeTextAll           -  Removes ALL occurances of some text from any text nodes
+	removeTextAll           \-  Removes ALL occurances of some text from any text nodes

-    insertBefore            - Inserts a child before an existing child
+	insertBefore            \- Inserts a child before an existing child

-    insertAfter             - Inserts a child after an existing child
+	insertAfter             \- Inserts a child after an existing child

-    getChildren             - Returns the children as a list
+	getChildren             \- Returns the children as a list

-    getStartTag             - Start Tag, with attributes
+	getStartTag             \- Start Tag, with attributes

-    getEndTag               - End Tag
+	getEndTag               \- End Tag

-    getPeersByName          - Gets "peers" (elements with same parent, at same level in tree) with a given name
+	getPeersByName          \- Gets "peers" (elements with same parent, at same level in tree) with a given name

-    getPeersByAttr          - Gets peers by an arbitrary attribute/value combination
+	getPeersByAttr          \- Gets peers by an arbitrary attribute/value combination

-    getPeersWithAttrValues  - Gets peers by an arbitrary attribute/values combination.
+	getPeersWithAttrValues  \- Gets peers by an arbitrary attribute/values combination.

-    getPeersByClassName   - Gets peers that contain a given class name
+	getPeersByClassName   \- Gets peers that contain a given class name

-    getElement\*            - Same as above, but act on the children of this element.
+	getElement\\\*            \- Same as above, but act on the children of this element.

-    nextSibling            - Get next sibling, be it text  or  an element
+	nextSibling            \- Get next sibling, be it text  or  an element

-    nextSiblingElement     - Get next sibling, that is an element
+	nextSiblingElement     \- Get next sibling, that is an element

-    previousSibling            - Get previous sibling, be it text  or  an element
+	previousSibling            \- Get previous sibling, be it text  or  an element

-    previousSiblingElement     - Get previous sibling, that is an element
+	previousSiblingElement     \- Get previous sibling, that is an element

-    {get,set,has,remove}Attribute  - get/set/test/remove an attribute
+	{get,set,has,remove}Attribute  \- get/set/test/remove an attribute

-    {add,remove}Class       - Add/remove a class from the list of classes
+	{add,remove}Class       \- Add/remove a class from the list of classes

-    setStyle                - Set a specific style property [like: setStyle("font-weight", "bold") ]
+	setStyle                \- Set a specific style property [like: setStyle("font\-weight", "bold") ]

-    isTagEqual              - Compare if two tags have the same attributes.
+	isTagEqual              \- Compare if two tags have the same attributes.
 Using the == operator will compare if they are the same exact tag (by uuid)

-    getUid                  - Get a unique ID for this tag (internal)
+	getUid                  \- Get a unique ID for this tag (internal)

-    getAllChildNodes        - Gets all nodes beneath this node in the document (its children, its children's children, etc)
+	getAllChildNodes        \- Gets all nodes beneath this node in the document (its children, its children's children, etc)

-    getAllNodes             - Same as getAllChildNodes, but also includes this node
+	getAllNodes             \- Same as getAllChildNodes, but also includes this node

-    contains                - Check if a provided node appears anywhere beneath this node (as child, child-of-child, etc)
+	contains                \- Check if a provided node appears anywhere beneath this node (as child, child\-of\-child, etc)

-    remove                  - Remove this node from its parent element, and disassociates this and all sub-nodes from the associated document
+	remove                  \- Remove this node from its parent element, and disassociates this and all sub\-nodes from the associated document

-    **str**                 - str(tag) will show start tag with attributes, inner text, and end tag
+	\_\_str\_\_                 \- str(tag) will show start tag with attributes, inner text, and end tag

-    **repr**                - Shows a reconstructable representation of this tag
+	\_\_repr\_\_                \- Shows a reconstructable representation of this tag

-    **getitem**             - Can be indexed like tag[2] to access second child.
+	\_\_getitem\_\_             \- Can be indexed like tag[2] to access second child.

 And some properties:

-    children/childNodes     - The children (tags) as a list NOTE: This returns only AdvancedTag objects, not text.
+	children/childNodes     \- The children (tags) as a list NOTE: This returns only AdvancedTag objects, not text.

-    childBlocks             - All direct child blocks.
+	childBlocks             \- All direct child blocks.
 This includes both AdvnacedTag objects and text nodes (str)

-    innerHTML               - The innerHTML including the html of all children
+	innerHTML               \- The innerHTML including the html of all children

-    outerHTML               - innerHTML wrapped in this tag
+	outerHTML               \- innerHTML wrapped in this tag

-    classNames/classList    - a list of the classes
+	classNames/classList    \- a list of the classes

-    parentNode/parentElement - The parent tag
+	parentNode/parentElement \- The parent tag

-    tagName                - The tag name
+	tagName                \- The tag name

-    ownerDocument          - The document associated with this node, if any
+	ownerDocument          \- The document associated with this node, if any

 And many others.
 See the pydocs for a full list, and associated docstrings.